ronanchilvers/ronanchilvers.github.io/content/posts/twelve-duchies/chapter-1-day-1.md

 > The figure reaches the inn? - 13 / yes but...
 > Do they just burst in through the door?
 4 / no

 Hadley dries and stacks the last tankards, his hand slowed by the ache in his knuckles.
 They never used to ache but they often do now.
 Probably the weather - old man Hassock told him last week that his knees pain him more during the winter storms.
+Walking to the rear of the tavern's main room, he glances out of the window at the driving rain.
+A heavy night.
+He locks the rear door and then turns and walks across the taproom.
+Time for bed.

-The sudden crash on the door jerks him upright.
+The sudden crash on the front door jerks him upright.
 He shouts, voice flat, "We're closed!"
 The hammering comes again, louder, frantic.
 He recognises panic - that's no drunk looking for a soak.

 As he crosses the room to the door he checks his belt knife out of habit, hand resting on the worn hilt.
 Rain gusts in as he cracks the door.
 A cloaked figure surges past him and crashes to the boards, face first, drenched cloak spreading water across the floor.